gabpedroza/IDP-M208/IDP/docs/Electrical_documentation.md

 ```
 The sensor fluctuates a lot and very drastically between measurements (e.g. by 3cm).
 By averaging e.g. the last 10 measurements as above, the sensor still has acceptable throughput and is much more stable.

-Since it behaves in such a simple way, the error is strongly dependent on the multiplying constant chosen. `390` gives about half a centimeter of error from 4cm all the way to 24cm.
+Since it behaves in such a simple way, the error is strongly dependent on the multiplying constant chosen. `3900` gives about 5 mm of error from 40mm all the way to 24mm.
 This can be made better with finer tuning.
+Tuning has not been done yet.
+Thresholds for detecting boxes on the track reliably have also not been done and need to be tuned once we are ready to use the sensor.

 ## LED circuit Biasing
 ### Red LED and colour sensor with BJT
 - 3.3V output from Pico servo port (pins 2 and 3) is VDD